Fact Studies show that most people with mental illnesses get better, and many recover completely.Find Out How To Help

 Deaf Counseling Services

-For over 10 years, Community Counseling Center has been pleased to offer this highly specialized program to Deaf, hard of hearing, deaf-blind and late-deafened adults and children throughout the state of Maine.
+Maine Behavioral Healthcare is pleased to offer this highly specialized program to Deaf, hard of hearing, deaf-blind and late-deafened adults and children throughout the state of Maine.
 This program also offers services to hearing children, siblings, parents and family members of Deaf individuals.

 Services are provided by mental health clinicians and case managers who are skilled in American Sign Language (ASL) and familiar with Deaf culture.
 Our staff is aware of the unique needs of members of the Deaf and hard of hearing community, and the diversity that exists within that community.